agaif/Triangulations-like-OP2/README.md

 ### Format for the group $G$

 The following description of the symmetry $G\subset S_n$ should be provided in the file **symmetry_group.dat**.
 The first line of the file contains the degree $n$ of the permutation group.
 Further lines contain generators of $G$, one generator per line.
 Each generator is given in cycle notation, cycles are surrounded by round brackets, vertices in each cycle are separated by spaces.
+Additional spaces are irrelevant.
+Empty lines are not allowed.
 For instance,

 >27
+>
 >(1 2 3 4 5 6 7 8 9 10 11 12 13)(14 15 16 17 18 19 20 21 22 23 24 25 26)
+>
 >(1 14 27)(2 4 10)(3 22 13)(5 6 21)(7 25 11)(8 19 18)(9 16 26)(12 20 24)(15 23 17)